nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 Following such a framework would help you become the person you want to be or it will show that you actually are not doing what you are supposed to be doing.
 If the latter happens, it is a good thing to get back to the drawing board and reflect upon yourself.

 Please note that this framework is not immune to deviations and the crap that life throws at you.
 There will always be uncertainities and you will have to re-prioritise.
 Something always comes up as life happens (You relocated to new a place and there is no facility to play badminton).
 You can always change the means (joining a Gym instead) by which you achieve your top level goal (being fit).

+What should the following people do?
+How should they go about discovering passion?

+They’ve been told to follow their passion, but they don’t feel especially passionate about anything.
+They’ve been told to let their strengths guide them, but they’re not sure what they’re best at.
+They may have felt they had answers in the past, but they’ve changed and they’re no longer sure who they are or where they’re going.

 ## Environment Matters